neoforged/Documentation/user/docs/faq.md

 ### I installed Java, but I'm still getting the wrong version!

 This likely means that your PATH variable is not set, or set incorrectly.
-To do this, do the following depending on your operating system:
+The PATH variable is a system variable that tells your computer where to find Java.
+To fix it, do the following depending on your operating system:

 <Tabs defaultValue="windows">
   <TabItem value="windows" label="Windows">